-James Campbell, PhD, MBA – Chief Executive Officer
+James Campbell, BSc (Hons), PhD, MBA, GAICD – Chief Executive Officer

-Dr. Campbell has more than 20 years of international biotechnology research, management and leadership experience and has been involved in the creation and/or transformation of several Australian and international biotechnology companies.
-Dr. Campbell was previously the CFO and COO of ChemGenex Pharmaceuticals Limited (ASX:CXS) where, as a member of the executive team he helped transform a research-based company with a market capitalization of $10M to a company with completed clinical trials and regulatory dossiers submitted to the FDA and EMA.
-In 2011 ChemGenex was sold to Teva for $230M.
-Since 2011 Dr. Campbell has assisted private biotechnology companies in Australia, New Zealand and the USA with capital raising and partnering negotiations.
-Dr. Campbell is a Non-Executive Director of Prescient Therapeutics Limited (ASX:PRX) and Invion Limited (ASX:IVX).
-Dr Campbell also sits on a number of academic and government biotechnology advisory panels.
+Dr. Campbell has more than 20 years of international biotechnology research, management and leadership experience and has been involved in the creation and/or transformation of multiple successful Australian and international biotechnology companies.
+Dr. Campbell was previously the CFO and COO of ChemGenex Pharmaceuticals Limited (ASX:CXS), where, as a member of the executive team he helped transform a research-based company with a market capitalisation of $10M to a company with completed clinical trials and regulatory dossiers submitted to the FDA and EMA.
+In 2011 ChemGenex was sold to Cephalon for $230M.
+Dr. Campbell was a foundation executive of Evolve Biosystems, and has assisted private biotechnology companies in Australia, New Zealand and the USA with successful capital raising and partnering negotiations.
+Dr. Campbell sits on the Advisory Board of Deakin University’s Centre for Innovation in Mental and Physical Health and Clinical Treatment (IMPACT).
+Dr. Campbell is a Non-Executive Director of Prescient Therapeutics Limited (ASX:PTX).

-Deanne Greenwood, PhD, MBA – Vice President, Business Development & Intellectual Property
+Deanne Greenwood, BSc (Hons), PhD, MBA, GAICD – Vice President, Business Development & Intellectual Property

-Dr. Greenwood is responsible for commercialisation of Patrys’ antibody technology, relationship management and Patrys’ intellectual property portfolio.
-Dr. Greenwood has held various roles at Patrys since she joined in 2008.
+Dr. Greenwood joined Patrys in 2008 and has held various roles during that time.
+At Patrys, Dr. Greenwood’s efforts are focused on commericalisation of the IgM and Deoxymab assets and management of the extensive intellectual property portfolio.
+She has extensive experience related to the R&D drug development, relationship management, contracts and grants.
+Dr. Greenwood led the negotiations with Hefei Co-source Biomedical Co.
+LTD, a Chinese based company which has taken an exclusive license to PAT-SC1.
 Prior to joining Patrys, Dr. Greenwood spent 10-years in academia conducting immunology research in the areas of vaccine development and autoimmunity, with the last four years at the Centre for Animal Biotechnology, The University of Melbourne.
-Dr. Greenwood has a PhD degree in Immunology from the Monash University and a Masters of Business Administration (Technology) from La Trobe University.
+Dr. Greenwood has a PhD degree in Immunology from the Monash University, Masters of Business Administration (Technology) from La Trobe University and is a graduate of the Australian Institute of Company Directors (GAICD).
 Dr. Greenwood is a co-author on 11 publications on immunological related topics.

-Valentina Dubljevic, MBB, BSc – Vice President, Scientific & Clinical Development
+Valentina Dubljevic, MBB, BSc, GAICD – Vice President, Scientific & Clinical Development